htalibart/ppsuite/README.md

 You can also, for example, visualize one specific coupling parameter
 ```
-vizpotts -f 1cc8_potts_folder/ -i 18 -j 22
+vizpotts -f my_1cc8_potts_folder/ -i 18 -j 22
 ```

 <img src="tests/examples/output_examples/1cc8_w_18_22.png" width="500">

-You can visualize the top 25 predicted contacts on a 3D structure using PyMOL
+You can visualize the top 25 predicted contacts on a 3D structure using vizpymol, which creates a .pse that you can open with PyMOL
 ```
-vizpymol -f 1cc8_potts_folder/ -i 1cc8 --chain_id A --top 25
+vizpymol -f my_1cc8_potts_folder/ -i 1cc8 --chain_id A --top 25 -pse my_pymol_session.pse
+pymol my_pymol_session.pse
 ```
 <img src="tests/examples/output_examples/1cc8_pymol.png" width="500">